phillipedwards/pulumi-custom-config/README.md

 Populate the necessary pulumi configuration files, execute ```pulumi up```, and see the different values retrieved!
 Using the output of our main.py file in this repo, the output looks as follows:

 ![image](https://user-images.githubusercontent.com/25461821/128747536-89f5ac73-f02d-4ff6-9958-0e884a056361.png)

+## Simplifying Preview and Up Usage with Custom_Config
+After reading the above documentation, one thing you'll notice about this solution is the `--config-file` flag is now required when executing a `pulumi up` or `pulumi preview`.
+In addition to that flag, you'll also need to specify the stack configuration file Pulumi will use to read the necessary configuration values.
+You can certainly build that the path to the config file each time you execute an up or preview, however,  there are options to automating this step.

+### Using Stack Tags and Stack Name to Identify a Config File
+One option is to use a combination of stack tags and stack name to automatically identify the config file location to pass with the `--config-file` flag.
+The one requirement we haven't discussed is the stack tag.
+You can read more about stack tags [here](https://www.pulumi.com/docs/reference/cli/pulumi_stack_tag/).

+With a single stack tag and the stack name we can simplify our `up` and `preview` commands by using:
+- `pulumi preview --config-file ./environments/$(pulumi stack tag get ks:env)/Pulumi.$(pulumi stack --stack-name).yaml`
+- `pulumi up --config-file ./environments/$(pulumi stack tag get ks:env)/Pulumi.$(pulumi stack --stack-name).yaml`

+For every stack, you'll need to set a tag specifying the environment.
+Eg- `pulumi stack tag set ks:env sdlc` or `pulumi stack tag set {my_env_key} {my_env_value}`.
+You'll then be able to use the above up and preview calls without having to manually identify your stack configuration file!